Etendeka Mountain Camp is set in a remote but stunning location...

 Ideal length of stay: 2–3 nights

 Directions: Self-drivers should head west along the C39 from Khorixas or the C40 from Kamanjab, then continue north along the C43 north towards Sesfontein.
-Follow the signposts to the pick-up point, which is next to the veterinary fence.
+Follow the signposts to the pick-up point, which is the carpark of Palmwag Lodge.
 Guests leave their vehicles here, and are transferred to the camp by 4x4.
 Pick-up times are currently around 3.30pm in winter and 4.00pm in summer.

 Accessible by: Self-drive or Fly-and-Transfer

 Food & drink